History of Solar flare in Timeline

 Solar flare

-Solar flares are intense bursts of electromagnetic radiation emanating from active regions in the Sun's atmosphere.
-These localized emissions are frequently associated with other solar events, such as coronal mass ejections and solar particle events.
-The frequency of solar flares fluctuates according to the Sun's 11-year solar cycle.
+Solar flares are intense bursts of electromagnetic radiation originating in the Sun's atmosphere, typically within active regions.
+These flares are frequently associated with other solar events like coronal mass ejections and solar particle events, contributing to eruptive solar activity.
+The frequency of solar flares is linked to the Sun's 11-year solar cycle, increasing and decreasing with the cycle's activity.

 1942: British Radar Operators Observe Solar Emission

-On February 25 and 26, 1942, British radar operators observed radiation interpreted as solar emission by Stanley Hey.
-This discovery remained unpublicized until the end of World War II.
-In the same year, Southworth also observed the Sun in radio, but these observations were only known after 1945.
+On February 25 and 26, 1942, British radar operators observed radiation interpreted as solar emission by Stanley Hey, but the discovery remained unpublicized until after the conflict.
+Southworth also made similar observations the same year.

-In 1943, Grote Reber was the first to report radioastronomical observations of the Sun at 160 MHz, revealing new peculiarities of solar activity like storms and bursts related to the flares.
+In 1943, Grote Reber was the first to report radioastronomical observations of the Sun at 160 MHz, marking a significant milestone in understanding solar activity.

-In 1970, a classification system for solar flares was originally devised, including only the letters C, M, and X to avoid confusion with optical classification systems.
+In 1970, the initial solar flare classification system was devised, including only the letters C, M, and X to avoid confusion with optical classification systems.

-In 1984, Erich Rieger and his coworkers discovered an approximately 154-day period in the occurrence of gamma-ray emitting solar flares, dating back to at least solar cycle 19.
-This period, now commonly known as the Rieger period, has been confirmed in most heliophysics data and the interplanetary magnetic field.
+In 1984, Erich Rieger and his team discovered an approximately 154-day period in the occurrence of gamma-ray emitting solar flares since solar cycle 19, a period later confirmed and known as the Rieger period.

 November 2003: Largest Solar Flare Measured with Instruments

-In November 2003, the largest solar flare ever measured with instruments occurred.
-The event saturated the GOES detectors, leading to an approximate classification, initially estimated at X28 and later revised to X45 based on ionospheric effects.
-This flare produced the first clear evidence of a new spectral component above 100 GHz.
+In November 2003, the largest solar flare measured with instruments occurred, saturating the GOES detectors.
+Initially estimated at X28 based on extrapolating the GOES curve, later analysis suggested it could be as high as X45.
+This event also provided the first clear evidence of a new spectral component above 100 GHz.

-2024: Limited Research on Solar Flare Effects on Mercury
+2024: Limited Research on Solar Flare Effects on Mercury, Jupiter and Saturn

-As of 2024, research on the effects of solar flares on Mercury has been limited to modeling the response of ions in the planet's magnetosphere.
+As of 2024, research on the effects of solar flares on Mercury has been limited to modeling of the response of ions in the planet's magnetosphere, and their impact on Jupiter and Saturn have only been studied in the context of X-ray radiation back scattering off of the planets' upper atmospheres.